warwolf79/MultiAgentControlSystems/ReadMe.md

 The Leader's path is given to the followers to follow the leader, while:

-1- Maintaining their distance between each other (Swarming),
+1- Maintaining a safe distance between each other (Swarming),

 2- Avoiding static and dynamic obstacles.